SVENGroup/openapi-to-pdf/README.md

 This will create an `api-reference.pdf` file in the same directory where the command was ran.

-To view the different options for the same command run the `--help` option:
+To view the different options for this tool, use the `--help` option:

 ```shell
 openapi-to-pdf --help